sweetrush/AIToolsNResources/README.md

 - [Make it Heavy](https://github.com/Doriandarko/make-it-heavy)          | A multi-agent tools for working files and projects
+- [Spec-Kit](https://github.com/github/spec-kit)                         | A AI tool to help with improve software Development.
 - [Claude Code](https://github.com/anthropics/claude-code)               | A agentic AI Codeing Tool
 - [Claude Engineer](https://github.com/Doriandarko/claude-engineer)      | A AI Assistance for CLI that has good tools
 - [Claude Flow](https://github.com/ruvnet/claude-flow) | A Multi-Agent Tool set that it built around Claude